vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 * `image_disk_constraints` - (Optional) Constraints that are used to drive placement policies for the image disk.
 Constraint expressions are matched against tags on existing placement targets. example:[{"mandatory" : "true", "expression": "environment:prod"}, {"mandatory" : "false", "expression": "pci"}].
 It is nested argument with the following properties.

-    * `expression` - (Required) A constraint that is conveyed to the policy engine.
+    * `expression` - (Required) Constraint that is conveyed to the policy engine.
 An expression of the form "[!]tag-key[:[tag-value]]", used to indicate a constraint match on keys and values of tags.

     * `mandatory` - (Required) Indicates whether this constraint should be strictly enforced or not.

 * `image_ref` - (Optional) Direct image reference used for this machine (name, path, location, uri, etc.).
 Valid if no image property is provided

-* `name` - (Required) A human-friendly name used as an identifier in APIs that support this option.
+* `name` - (Required) Human-friendly name used as an identifier in APIs that support this option.

-* `nics` - (Optional) A set of network interface controller specifications for this machine.
+* `nics` - (Optional) Set of network interface controller specifications for this machine.
 If not specified, then a default network connection will be created.

-    * `addresses` - (Optional) A list of IP addresses allocated or in use by this network interface. example:[ "10.1.2.190" ]
+    * `addresses` - (Optional) List of IP addresses allocated or in use by this network interface. example:[ "10.1.2.190" ]

     * `custom_properties` - (Optional) Additional properties that may be used to extend the base type.

-    * `description` - (Optional) A human-friendly description.
+    * `description` - (Optional) Human-friendly description.

     * `device_index` - (Optional) The device index of this network interface.

-    * `name` - (Optional) A human-friendly name used as an identifier in APIs that support this option.
+    * `name` - (Optional) Human-friendly name used as an identifier in APIs that support this option.

-    * `network_id` - (Required) Id of the network instance that this network interface plugs into.
+    * `network_id` - (Required) ID of the network instance that this network interface plugs into.

-    * `security_group_ids` - (Optional) A list of security group ids which this network interface will be assigned to.
+    * `security_group_ids` - (Optional) List of security group ids which this network interface will be assigned to.

-* `tags` - (Optional) A set of tag keys and optional values that should be set on any resource that is produced from this specification. example:[ { "key" : "ownedBy", "value": "Rainpole" } ].
+* `tags` - (Optional) Set of tag keys and optional values that should be set on any resource that is produced from this specification. example:[ { "key" : "ownedBy", "value": "Rainpole" } ].
 It is nested argument with the following properties.

     * `key` - (Required) Tag’s key.